What is Relevance in Accounting?

 Financial statements like balance sheets, income statement, and cash flow present important information to the banker in taking decisions.
 It should also be noted that the information should be timely.
 The banker will not consider the financial statements which are more than 10 years old.

 The information should be understandable.
 The financial statement should be in proper accounting format and lastly, the information should be useful for the banker in making the important decision of whether to grant a loan to the company or not.

 A company ABC announces that it’s earning per share has increased from $40 to $45.
 It is important and relevant information for the investors in making their decision as growing earnings provide a good return for the investors.

 In mergers and acquisitions, the acquirer will be willing to pay the premium as it will expect the synergies (expected increase in revenue, cost savings) which will be generated by the acquisitions.
 The acquirer can estimate the synergies from the enterprise value of the firm which again will be calculated from the balance sheet of the Target Company and EBITDA which could be taken from the financial report of the target company.

 It is a piece of important and relevant information for the acquirer as it will influence its decision whether paying a premium for the target company is worthwhile or not.
 If timely and accurate information is not provided then the acquirer might underestimate or overestimate the company which in turn will be a great loss for the acquirer.

-A financial statement is relevant when it has data which is valuable enough to make predictions /estimations about the future events like calculating the future cash flows which will be of importance to the investors in making decisions.
+A financial statement is relevant when it has data that is valuable enough to make predictions /estimations about future events like calculating the future cash flows which will be of importance to the investors in making decisions.